samuelfernandofs/samuel.fernando/index.md

 ## Research & Projects

 - **Computational Neuroscience** <br>
-My research project was funded by Braziliam CNPQ and Fapesp in partnership with IBM Lab and Iran in the Cognitive Computing axis.
+My research project received a funding by Braziliam CNPQ and Fapesp in [partnership](https://bv.fapesp.br/pt/4/pesquisa-em-parceria-para-inovacao-tecnologica-pite/) with IBM Lab and Iran in the Cognitive Computing.
-Our research investigated the role of mirror neurons, using computer modeling with altered ion channels in autism and also in language processing.
+Our research investigated the role of [mirror neurons](https://bv.fapesp.br/pt/auxilios/96019/computando-linguagem-com-neuronios-espelho/), using computer modeling with altered ion channels in autism and also in language processing.

 - **Moral Enhancement** <br>
 I believe in progressive human enhancement from a humanistic, liberal, inclusive and realistic point of view, through new technologies and scientifically informed strategies.
 That's why I'm working on a roadmap about advanced neurotechnologies and nanotechnologies for moral and cognitive enhancement, in principle in the forensic context.